-But I can confirm, these places that have you beaming with happiness, peace and mountain air do exist and I’ve found one right here 1,050m up in the Austrian Alps that i’d like to show you around…
+But I can confirm, these places that have you beaming with happiness, peace and mountain air do exist.
+I’ve found one right here, 1,050m up in the Austrian Alps that I’d like to show you…

 The Forsthofalm Experience…

 Forget the skiing for a second; that’s an added bonus with the hotel’s location being a chairlift away from the Saalbach Hinterglemm resort.
 Set between the Austrian Alps southwest of Salzburg, Forsthofalm is a haven for your mind, body and soul.